joniles/mpxj/mkdocs/docs/howto-use-fields.md

 ```

 Regardless of how we set up the data, both the `getStartVariance` method and the
-call to `get(TaskField.START_VARIANCE` trigger the calculation and produce the
+call to `get(TaskField.START_VARIANCE)` trigger the calculation and produce the
-same Start Variance value.
+expected Start Variance value.

 Rather than immediately discarding the Start Variance value we've just
-calculated, this value is cached as part of the task, and will be returned next
+calculated, this value is cached as part of the data held by the task, and will
-time we use the `getStartVariance` method or we call
+be returned next time we use the `getStartVariance` method or we call
-`get(TaskField.START_VARIANCE`.
+`get(TaskField.START_VARIANCE)`.

 ## Cached Values